-Political Science Masters Kentucky Graduate Programs
+Political Science Masters Degrees in Kentucky

 Political science master’s degree students study political structures and behaviors and how they impact people, communities, and societies.
 The field of political science is quite expansive and connects with many other fields such as international affairs, public health, economics, history, and sociology.

 The field of political science also contains numerous subfields such as public policy, public administration, comparative politics, political theory, political psychology, and political organization.
 Political scientists work with and within these fields and subfields to develop theories and to better understand the practice and results of political phenomenon.

 The Political scientists are typically required to have a bachelor’s and graduate degree (either a master’s or Ph.D.) to work in the field.
 A master’s degree in political science is typically earned in 1-2 years, earning a Ph.D. in political science may take 5-7 years.
 Students planning on specializing in a particular field, such as public health or international governance might consider earning their bachelor’s degree in their desired specialization and then earning a graduate degree in political science.

 Political science graduate programs vary among schools; however, students may encounter courses in the following subjects: